tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 Previous versions are available and may be downloaded from [SourceForge](https://sourceforge.net/projects/tc-slf4jlogback/files/)

-New versions are available and may be downloaded from [releases](https://github.com/grgrzybek/tomcat-slf4j-logback/releases)
+New versions are available and may be downloaded from github [releases](https://github.com/grgrzybek/tomcat-slf4j-logback/releases)

 Some rather old versions are not predefined for direct exploding into $CATALINA_HOME.

 The following directions are for manual setup.

-After downloading copy (from the [archive](https://sourceforge.net/projects/tc-slf4jlogback/files/)):
+After downloading copy as follows:

 * `bin/tomcat-juli.jar` to `$CATALINA_HOME/bin` (replacing existing `tomcat-juli.jar`)
 * `bin/setenv.sh` or `bin\setenv.bat` to `$CATALINA_HOME/bin` (this script contains proper variable name